-All staff will be made aware that their online conduct in and out of the academy could have an impact on their role and reputation within the academy.
-Civil, legal or disciplinary action could be taken if they are found to bring the academy into disrepute, or if something is felt to have undermined confidence in their professional abilities.
+All staff will be made aware that their online conduct in and out of the Academy could have an impact on their role and reputation within the business.
+Civil, legal or disciplinary action could be taken if they are found to bring the Academy into disrepute, or if something is felt to have undermined confidence in their professional abilities.